talrejar/Telecom-Churn-Group-Case-Study/README.md

-Our primary aim is to reduce customer churn, so it becomes utmost important to identify potential churning customers Given this scenario, the most important metric will be SENSITIVITY Logistic Regression with feature selection using Random Forest and RFE becomes the best model from business perspective This model has accuracy = 0.78(78% of the predictions are correct) sensitivity = 0.976 (97% of the customers who are churning can be identified)
+Our primary aim is to reduce customer churn, so it becomes utmost important to identify potential churning customers Given this scenario, the most important metric will be SENSITIVITY Logistic Regression with feature selection using Random Forest and RFE becomes the best model from business perspective